 How to develop a marketing strategy

-Your marketing strategy is, very simply, how you are going to market your products, services or business to customers.
+Your marketing strategy is very simply.
+It defines how you are going to market your products, services or business to customers.
 It lays out what your objectives are and how you're going to execute them.
 But that definition is very broad, and a marketing strategy can in fact cover anything from a ten-year vision for marketing your business to how to shift sales on one product over the next three weeks.

 As such, the advice here is intended to guide you towards the skeleton of your marketing strategy - you can flesh it out with the help of other guides on Smarta.